rashrasa/rashrasa/README.md

 - User-friendly UI using the Model-View-ViewModel framework and libararies such as CommunityToolkit.MVVM

+### AI Experience

+I've used multiple coding agents at my current position and understand when they go from being a useful tool to a potential problem to a codebase.
+I've been able to catch multiple bugs, such as:

+- Inconsistent widget states (flutter) resulting from improper use of Riverpod providers
+- Duplicated sources of truth (and redundancy in general), and many more, before they were introduced to a codebase.

+I've had the best results come from Claude Opus and Sonnet inside of Claude Code.

 ## Github Analytics

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=rashrasa&theme=radical&hide_border=true&include_all_commits=true&count_private=false&layout=compact)

 Note: The Rust percentage may be over-exaggerated due to [my personal copy of the Rustlings exercises](https://github.com/rashrasa/rustlings).

+## AI Notice

+All commits on public, personal repositories are posted without the use of integrated AI coding agents, unless explicitly mentioned in the root README.md of the repository.
+No code is ever copy pasted from AI.

+I've used ChatGPT infrequently while working on my blind-maze project to figure out sources of bugs and errors.
+This is after spending much time throwing around print/log statements everywhere and pinpointing the lines of code where the issue is occurring (which is often enough on its own, without ChatGPT).